MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 So far in our project, we have added things like installation and use instructions to our `README.md`, which is displayed on our GitHub repository.
 We have also written in-code documentation in the form of comments and function doc strings.
-These strategies work well for small projects, and may be all of the documentation you need for many of your projects.
+These strategies work well for small projects, and may be all the documentation you need for many of your projects.
 However, if you are preparing a software package to be widely used, you may want to make a website for people to find information about your package.

 ## Types of Documentation